MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/serverless-sql/ssql-perf-optimize-querying.md

 ## Performance tuning guidance for CSV files

 The most important task to ensure performant querying CSV files on a serverless SQL pool is to create statistics on the external tables.
-Though statistics are automatically created on Parquet files and on CSV files accessed using `OPENQUERY()`, reading CSV files using external tables requires you to manually create statistics.
+Though statistics are automatically created on Parquet and CSV files, accessed using `OPENQUERY()`, reading the CSV files using external tables requires you to manually create statistics.

 For more detailed information about the role of statistics on CSV files in serverless SQL pools, see: